 - a.
 The conversion of an existing single-unit detached dwelling into not more than three (3) residential units, unless such units are intended to be a condominium; and, - b.
-The addition of an accessory building or structure, including farm buildings or structures, less than 1,700 sq. ft. in size, on a lot or lots subordinate to an existing principal building or structure.
+The addition of a residential accessory building or structure and farm buildings or structures, less than 1,700 sq. ft. in size, initially or cumulatively, on a lot or lots subordinate to an existing principal building or structure.